isc-projects/kea/doc/sphinx/arm/ddns.rst

 -  status-get
 -  version-get

-Starting with Kea version 2.0.0 the D2 server supports too the following operational commands for statistics:
+Since Kea version 2.0.0, the D2 server also supports the following operational commands for statistics:

 -  statistic-get